dev-xo/barebones-stack/README.md

 - Solid template with all the features from the bigger stacks.

 We've just included the batteries.
 You build the rest!<br />
-Inspired in [Blues Stack](https://github.com/remix-run/blues-stack), other cool stacks.
+Inspired in [Blues Stack](https://github.com/remix-run/blues-stack) and other cool stacks.

 Javascript version of this template, is on the way!